spread

 Making It a Ritual

 On Children's Day, consider doing this spread as a family ritual — not necessarily showing the cards to children, but using the insights to inform how you show up with them that day.
 Ask yourself after the reading: "What is one thing I can do today to honor what the cards revealed?"
 Then do it.
+One concrete, specific act — play a game they love, say something you've been meaning to say, give them time that is fully present — taken on the day of the reading, tends to land with surprising power.

 Ready to try a tarot reading?
 URANIZE offers AI-powered tarot readings available 24/7.